Are engineers creative? Not all types of engineering require creativity. But engineering as a whole heavily relies on creativity.

 - Creativity: using imagination or original ideas to create

-So it’s clear that in engineering you need to use a lot of logic and theory.
-While creativity drives the application of logic and theory forward.
+It goes without saying, in engineering you need to use a mix of logic and theory.
+But creativity drives the application of logic and theory forward.
+It’s a yin and yang situation.

 Important Note: not all problem-solving is equally created.
 Some problem solving requires very little creativity.

-For example, imagine a switch doesn’t work on a device you own.
-You take your device apart and find a mechanical piece broken inside.
+For example, imagine a switch doesn’t work on a device.
+So you take the device apart and find a mechanical part broken inside.
+You replace the part and the device now works.

-Now, you didn’t do anything inherently creative.
-You didn’t create anything novel.
+The work wasn’t inherently creative.
+You didn’t invent something unique.
 But you did use some level of imagination to troubleshoot.

-How much creativity is in engineering, with the dependency on physical laws?
+How much creativity is in engineering, given the dependency on physical laws?

-Everything you see around you was more times than not designed by an engineer.
-Here’s a shortlist of inventions you’re probably familiar with:
+Almost everything you see around you was “created” by engineers.
+The following is a shortlist of designs you’re probably familiar with:

 - Video games